jared-greenberg/rapid_rhapsodies/README.md

 ### Background and Overview
 Rapid Rhapsodies is a single-player coordination and reflex game that involves pressing "piano keys" in the correct combination, much like Guitar Hero and Dance Dance Revolution.
-However, there is no rhythm element to it.
-You must try to get through each song as quickly and accurately as possible before the time runs out.
-Any incorrect presses will result in a temporary hold before you can continue.
+There is no rhythm; you must try to get through each song as quickly and accurately as possible before the time runs out.

 ### Functionality and MVP
-Users will be able to:
+1. User Input
 - Pick between 3 songs to play (Ode to Joy, Minuet in G, Fur Elise)
 - Choose the level of difficulty (easy, medium, or hard)